jaykant01/C_Sharp_CoreProgramming/Readme.md

 **Topics Covered:**
 - Console.WriteLine
 - Console.ReadLine

 **Purpose:**
-To understand how first programm can be written and how to stop the console in C# to see our output.
+To understand how the first program can be written and how to stop the console in C# to view the output.

 ---